Sodom and Gomorrah (1962 film): Production

 Sergio Leone was hired to shoot some second unit photography but he left during the shoot – either quitting or being fired.
 Location shooting took place near Marrakesh and the budget grew from $2 million to $5 million.

+Stanley Baker and Joseph E. Levine got along so well during filming that Levine agreed to finance Zulu.

 Post-production

 Editing

 In the original roadshow prints, there was an intermission halfway through the film.

 Score

 The film is notable for featuring the last of Miklós Rózsa's epic film scores.
 Rozsa, who replaced Dimitri Tiomkin, thought the film was tacky and inferior.
 In January, 2007, Digitmovies AE released a nearly complete version of the score on a two-CD set, which is taken from the Legend LP recording.
 Previously, other selections from the score were available on two CDs: one from Cambria Records and Publishing, which is taken from the composer's mono recordings and one from BMG, which is taken from the original LP.

 Titles

 Maurice Binder designed the title sequence that featured an orgy.
 He took three days to direct the sequence that was supposed to take one day.